 Tributes paid to Wrightbus founder Sir William Wright who has died aged 94

-North Antrim MP Ian Paisley described Sir William as a ‘giant character’.
+North Antrim MP Ian Paisley described Sir William as a ‘giant character’, and TUV leader Jim Allister said few have left such an indelible legacy.

 Tributes have been paid to the founder of Wrightbus, Sir William Wright, who has died at the age of 94.